Consumer confusion: Confusion

 Confusion occurs when a consumer fails to correctly understand or interpret products and services.
 This, in turn, leads to them making imperfect purchasing decisions.
 This concept is important to marketeers because consumer confusion may result in reduced sales, reduced satisfaction with products and difficulty communicating effectively with the consumer.
 It is a widely studied and broad subject which is a part of consumer behaviour and decision making.

 Causes

 Choice overload

 Choice overload (sometimes called overchoice in the context of confusion) occurs when the set of purchasing options becomes overwhelmingly large for a consumer.
 A good example is wine in the UK where supermarkets may present over 1000 different products leaving the consumer with a difficult choice process.
 Whilst large assortments do have some positive aspects (principally novelty and stimulation and optimal solutions) any assortment greater than around 12–14 products leads to confusion and specifically transferring the ownership of quality assurance to the consumer.
 What this means in practice is reduced levels of satisfaction with purchases from large assortments as a consumer may be left with doubt that they have succeeded in finding the "best" product.
 Choice overload is growing with ever larger supermarkets and the internet being two of the main causes.
+Research shows that choice overload can lead to decision fatigue, where the cognitive effort required to choose from many options causes consumers to delay decisions or rely on convenience over preference.
+This may also result in regret aversion, where consumers feel less confident about their choices and experience post-purchase doubt.
+As product assortments expand in supermarkets and online, these challenges become more pronounced.